edarchimbaud/data-labeling-platforms-comparison/README.md

 ## Audio

-Task / tools available to annotate audio files.
+The criteria are as follows:

+- Voice transcription / Speech to text
+- Diarization
+- Ultrasound support

 |               | Voice transcription / Speech to text | Diarization | Ultrasound support |
 | ------------- | ------------------------------------ | ----------- | ------------------ |